thumbnail image

 Research Students (Current and Alumni)

-Raisa Bonner '20, Serena Bradley '23, Annaliese Chang '19, Damaris Chenoweth '17, Libby Danielson '23, James Doud '17, Chelsea Fujimoto '15, Rachel Golden '18, Annie Hageman '23, Alexandra Harney '21, Julia Hawthorne (Saratoga Springs H.S.), Olivia Hayden '17, Bethany Hunt '17, Paige Keith '16, Victor Koltenyuk '20, Ian McKay '20, Nastasia Nelson '20, Amanda Paskavitz '17, Silas Phipps-Costin '16, Carissa Pienkowski '24, Christine Popovski '16, Katie Puterbaugh '23, Sierra Richardson '23, Eleanore Ritter '18, Ellie Runiewicz '24, Lydia Shaw '22, Ryan Springer-Miller '17, Thomas Tao '25, Stephanie Uraga '22, Adrian Verspyck '22, Rebecca White '19, Ketan Yerneni '17, Wenhui Zhao '18
+Raisa Bonner '20, Serena Bradley '23, Annaliese Chang '19, Damaris Chenoweth '17, Charlotte Dale '27, Libby Danielson '23, James Doud '17, Chelsea Fujimoto '15, Rachel Golden '18, Vicky Grechukhina '27, Annie Hageman '23, Alexandra Harney '21, Olivia Hayden '17, Bethany Hunt '17, Paige Keith '16, Victor Koltenyuk '20, Emma Laquinta '25, Ian McKay '20, Nastasia Nelson '20, Amanda Paskavitz '17, Silas Phipps-Costin '16, Carissa Pienkowski '24, Christine Popovski '16, Mariana Posada '25, Katie Puterbaugh '23, Sierra Richardson '23, Eleanore Ritter '18, Ellie Runiewicz '24, Lydia Shaw '22, Ryan Springer-Miller '17, Yixuan Tao '24, Stephanie Uraga '22, Adrian Verspyck '22, Rebecca White '19, Tiffany Yang '27, Ketan Yerneni '17, Wenhui Zhao '18

 Lydia Shaw '22, Stephanie Uraga '22, Libby Danielson '23